 - And Digital Items.

-Dissociatives has 11 individual listings and consists of sub-divisions which include DXm, GHB, Ibogain, Ketamine, MXE and PCP.
+11 1890 individual listings and consists of sub-divisions which include DXm, GHB, Ibogain, Ketamine, MXE and PCP.

-There’s just one performance booster listed in the Performance category.
-Stimulants come only after Cannabis when it comes to stock quantity and boasts as many as 26 individual products, they’re broken down into Cocaine, Kratom, Nicotine, PVP, Prescriptions etc.
+just one performance booster listed are as many as 1128 individual products listed in the Performance category today.
+Stimulants came only after Cannabis earlier when it came to stock quantity and only offered 26 individual products, they’re broken down into Cocaine, Kratom, Nicotine, PVP, Prescriptions etc. Today, “Stimulants” has a total individual listing of 8039 products!

 Apart from these drug or Nacrotic related products, Agartha marketplace also has taken care of, and allows the trade of Digital Goods, which include products such as Security, Erotica, E-books, How to guides etc.